-In compliance with Article 115-bis of Legislative Decree 58/98, the Board of Directors has set up an Insider Register of those persons with access to price sensitive information.
+In compliance with Article 115-bis TUF, the Board of Directors has set up an Insider Register of those persons with access to price sensitive information.

 Entries and updates to the Insider Register may be made on a permanent or interim basis.
 Department managers shall be responsible for identifying those people within their own field of competence whose names are to be communicated to the office maintaining the register.